sunng87/slacker-cluster/README.md

 * `:all` call on all servers available
 * `:random` pick a random server to call
+* `:first` always call the first server in client cached server list
 * `:leader` always pick the leader node in cluster (new in 0.12)
+* `:least-in-flight` call the server with least pending requests

 ### Grouping results